Ocean Cools Further October 2024

 The Current Context

-The chart below shows SST monthly anomalies as reported in HadSST4 starting in 2015 through June 2024.
-A global cooling pattern is seen clearly in the Tropics since its peak in 2016, joined by NH and SH cycling downward since 2016.
+The chart below shows SST monthly anomalies as reported in HadSST4 starting in 2015 through October 2024.
+A global cooling pattern is seen clearly in the Tropics since its peak in 2016, joined by NH and SH cycling downward since 2016, followed by rising temperatures in 2023 and 2024.

 Comment: